The Anthropocene Is a Joke

 What humans are doing on the planet, then, unless we endure for millions to tens of millions of years, is extremely transient.
 In fact, there exists a better word in geology than epoch to describe our moment in the sun thus far: event.
 Indeed, there have been many similarly disruptive, rapid, and unusual episodes scattered throughout Earth history—wild climate fluctuations, dramatic sea-level rises and falls, global ocean-chemistry disasters, and biodiversity catastrophes.
 They appear as strange lines in the rock, but no one calls them epochs.
 Some reach the arbitrary threshold of “mass extinction,” but many have no name.
 Moreover, lasting only a few tens of thousands to hundreds of thousands of years in duration, they’re all considered events.
 In our marathon of Earth history, the epochs would occasionally pass by on the side of the road like towns, while these point-like “events” would present themselves to us only fleetingly, like pebbles underfoot.

-Fifty-six million years ago, the Earth belched 5,000 gigatons of carbon (the equivalent of burning all our fossil-fuel reserves) over 5,000 years into the oceans and atmosphere, and the planet warmed 5 to 8 degrees Celsius.
+Fifty-six million years ago, the Earth belched 5,000 gigatons of carbon (the equivalent of burning all our fossil-fuel reserves) over roughly 5,000 years into the oceans and atmosphere, and the planet warmed 5 to 8 degrees Celsius.
 The warming set off megafloods and storms, and wiped out coral reefs globally.
 It took the planet more than 150,000 years to cool off.
 But this “Paleocene-Eocene Thermal Maximum” is considered an event.

-Thirty-eight million years before that, buried in the backwaters of the late Cretaceous, CO2 jumped to 1,200 parts per million, the planet warmed perhaps 8 degrees Celsius, the ocean lost half its oxygen (in our own time, the ocean has lost a—still alarming—2 percent of its oxygen), and seawater reached 36 degrees Celsius (97 degrees Fahrenheit) over much of the globe.
+Thirty-eight million years before that, buried in the backwaters of the late Cretaceous, CO2 jumped as many as 2,400 parts per million, the planet warmed perhaps 8 degrees Celsius, the ocean lost half its oxygen (in our own time, the ocean has lost a—still alarming—2 percent of its oxygen), and seawater reached 36 degrees Celsius (97 degrees Fahrenheit) over much of the globe.
 Extinction swept through the seas.
 In all, it took more than half a million years.
 This was Cretaceous Oceanic Anoxic Event 2.
 Though it was no epoch, if you had been born 200,000 years into this event, you’d die roughly 300,000 years before it was over.

 A similar catastrophe struck 28 million years before, in the early Cretaceous, and again 60 million years earlier still in the Jurassic.
 And, again, 201 million years ago.
 And halfway through the Triassic, 234 million years ago.
 And 250 million, 252 million, and 262 million years ago.
 The first major mass extinction, 445 million years ago, took place in multiple pulses across a million years.
 An event.
-The second major mass extinction, 70 million years later, took place over 400,000 years—100,000 years longer than the evolutionary history of Homo sapiens.
+The second major mass extinction, 70 million years later, took place over 600,000 years—400,000 years longer than the evolutionary history of Homo sapiens.
 These are transformative, planet-changing paroxysms that last on the order of hundreds of thousands of years, reroute the trajectory of life, and leave little more than strange black lines in the rocks, buried within giant stacks of rocks that make up the broader epochs.
 But none of them constitute epochs in and of themselves.
 All were events, and all—at only a few tens of thousands, to hundreds of thousands of years—were blisteringly short.

 The idea that we’re in a new epoch is a profoundly optimistic one, for it implies that we’ll persist into the future as an industrial technological civilization on something like a geological timescale.
 It implies that we are at the dawning of the astrobiologist David Grinspoon’s “Sapiezoic Eon”—that expansive, creative, open-ended future in which human technology represents a new and enduring feature of the planet on par with the biological innovations of the Cambrian Explosion—rather than heading for the impending, terminal consummation of a major mass extinction, ending with all the conclusive destruction of apocalypses past.